libssh2/libssh2/docs/libssh2_sftp_write.md

 The reason for this funny behavior is that SFTP can only send 32K data in each packet and it gets all packets acked individually.
-This means we cannot use a simple serial approach if we want to reach high performance even on high latency connections.
-And we want that.
+This means we cannot use a simple serial approach if we want to reach high performance even on high latency connections, and we want that.

 # RETURN VALUE